 What happens to their pension, health insurance and other benefits?

-Most countries also have clearly defined labor laws dictating how and why you can fire someone.
-Follow these laws at every step of the process or your company might end up with financial penalties.
+Most countries and states also have clearly defined labor and employment laws dictating how and why you can fire someone.
+Follow these laws at every step of the process so your company doesn’t end up with financial penalties.

 3. Get help from HR or the legal team

-If your company has a human resources (HR) manager or team, you must involve them at every step of any termination process.
+If your company has a human resources (HR) manager or team, involving them helps you follow the right steps and protects both sides throughout the termination process.

 HR representatives will understand the specifics of relevant labor laws and the paperwork needed to protect all parties involved.
 They can also serve as mediators, ensuring fairness prevails over any emotional reactions you might be driven toward.

-Outsourcing HR can be effective if you don’t have in-house expertise.
-An HR consultant can provide expert help for individual cases or you could employ an HR firm continuously.
+Tip: Outsourcing HR can be effective if you don’t have in-house expertise.
+An HR consultant can provide legal advice and expert help for individual cases, or you may want to employ an HR firm continuously.
 Many HR partners can handle payroll and compliance duties, too.

 4. Keep the meeting clear and direct